 In the middle of the II-nd century B. C. the Romans conquered Macedonia, destroying its political power, making it a province, disintegrated it into four districts.
 Heraclea which belonged to the fourth district, prospered a lot during this time, mainly due to Via Egnatia road, on which this town was an important station.

-From the Roman period in Heraclea, today can be seen several buildings such: Roman baths, portico of a courtroom, Theatre, and parts of other buildings within the town walls.
+From the Roman period in Heraclea, today we can see several buildings such: Roman baths, the portico of a courtroom, Theatre, and parts of other buildings within the town walls.

 During the Early Christianity (IV-VIth century A. D.) Heraclea was an important episcopal center.
 Several of its bishops are mentioned in documents from church councils.
 Bishop Eugrius is mentioned in documents from the Council in Serdica in 343, Bishop Quintilius in the Council in Ephesus in 449, and bishop Benignus in Constantinople in 533.

 Buildings from Early Christianity in Heraclea are the Small and large Basilica, the Episcopal Residence, and the Cemetery Basilica with a necropolis outside the town walls.